 Estimates suggest that more than 76,000 people will be diagnosed with melanoma in the U.S. each year.
-While this form of the disease makes up only about two percent of all skin cancer diagnoses, this type of skin cancer causes the most deaths by far.
+While is far less common than other skin cancers, it causes the most deaths by far.
 That’s why early detection and treatment are so important.
-Dermatologists of Birmingham offers melanoma diagnostic and treatment services for those living in Birmingham, Alabaster, Shelby and Chilton Counties and surrounding areas in Alabama.
+Dermatologists of Birmingham offers melanoma diagnostic and treatment services for those living in Birmingham, Alabaster and surrounding areas in Alabama.

 What is Melanoma?

 Melanoma is a cancerous growth of pigment producing skin cells normally found across you skin.
 Genetics and ultraviolet light exposure from the sun or tanning beds predisposes these cells to potentially turn into melanoma.
 Most melanomas start in the skin but can rarely develop in the eyes and mucous membranes.
 Melanoma becomes dangerous if it spreads to other areas of the body.
 Removing melanoma in early stages is either curable or provides a great prognosis.

 Because melanoma is sometimes difficult to detect, it’s enormously important that people learn the ABCDs of melanoma and pay attention to their moles for changes.
 If you have any concerns, our board certified dermatologists offer full body skin exams and targeted lesion evaluation to detect melanomas as early as possible and remove them to prevent spread.

 How Do I Know If I Have Melanoma?

 Most melanomas are black or brown, but they are sometimes other colors or the same color as surrounding skin.

 If any of your moles have one or more of the following characteristics, it is time to make an appointment for a skin check by a board-certified dermatologist.

 A = Asymmetry: Are the halves of a mole different?